Virginia Commonwealth University

 Loyola University Medical Center

-David W. Hecht, MD, MS, MBA, is the John W Clarke Professor and Chairman of the Department of Medicine, Co-Director of the Division of Infectious Disease and Immunology Institute, and Chair of the Clinical Leadership Council at Loyola University Chicago and Loyola University Health System.
-Dr. Hecht’s research focuses on Bacteroides antibiotic resistance, for which he is recognized nationally and internationally, and is past president of the Anaerobe Society of the Americas.
-Dr. Hecht has served as the Chair of the Anaerobe Working Group and voting member of the Antimicrobial Subcommittee for CLSI since 1997.
-Dr. Hecht received his MS in Medical Microbiology from the University of Missouri, his MD from Stritch School of Medicine, a residency in Internal Medicine at the University of Minnesota, and fellowship in Geographic Medicine at New England Medical Center and Microbiology and Molecular at Tufts University in Boston.
+David W. Hecht, MD, MS, MBA, is a Professor of Medicine and Infectious Diseases, and former Chair of the Department of Medicine Loyola University Chicago.
+He is currently the Senior Vice President of Clinical Affairs at Loyola University Health System in Maywood, Illinois.
+Dr. Hecht’s research focuses on Bacteroides antibiotic resistance, for which he is recognized nationally and internationally, and he is the past-president of the Anaerobe Society of the Americas.
+Dr. Hecht previously served as the Chairholder of the Anaerobe Working Group and a voting member of the CLSI Subcommittee on Antimicrobial Susceptibility Testing from 1997–2012.
+Dr. Hecht received his MS in Medical Microbiology from the University of Missouri in Columbia, Missouri; his MD from Stritch School of Medicine in Maywood, Illinois; a residency in Internal Medicine at the University of Minnesota in Minneapolis, Minnesota; a fellowship in Geographic Medicine and Infectious Disease at New England Medical Center in Boston, Massachusetts; and a fellowship in Microbiology and Molecular at Tufts University in Boston, Massachusetts.

 Philip Lively has been Vice President, Information Technology Application and Development of ASTM International since June 1999.
 He is the senior executive responsible for all aspects of ASTM’s information technology (IT) and systems, both internal and Web related.
 Lively has an MBA in Finance and serves on ASTM’s Investment Committee.
 He brings several years of marketing experience, including research, promotion, and product development, to his IT responsibilities.

-Stewart Marsden began his career in the UK National Health Pathology Service obtaining a Fellowship in Clinical Biochemistry from the UK Institute of Biomedical Scientists.
-Prior to joining BD, he was a Chief Biomedical Scientist and has extensive experience in laboratory automation systems.
-After joining BD in 1988, he has held various positions in Europe, Asia, and the United States, specifically in sales, marketing, and general management, and is currently Director Corporate Business Development.
-He was a working member of the original CLSI Specimen and Specimen Carrier team.
-He has submitted a number of patent applications for which he has received patents.
+Stewart Marsden is the Director of the Product Portfolio for Global Healtha Corporate function at BD based in Franklin Lakes, New Jersey, with specific focus on Maternal & Newborn Health, Neglected Tropical Diseases, as well as HIV/AIDS, TB, and Cervical Cancer in the developing world.
+Stewart began his career in the UK National Health Pathology Service, obtaining a Fellowship in Clinical Biochemistry from the UK Institute of Biomedical Scientists.
+Before joining BD, he was a Chief Biomedical Scientist and has extensive experience in laboratory automation systems.
+Since joining BD in 1988, he has held various positions in Europe, Asia, and the United States, specifically in sales, marketing, product and general management, and business development (both in business and corporate).
+He was a working member of the original CLSI Specimen and Specimen Carrier team and is a current member of the CLSI Board of Directors.
+Over the years, Stewart has submitted a number of patent applications for which he has received patents.

 Vanderbilt University School of Medicine